Genivia/ugrep/README.md

                   problematic consequences if the terminal driver interprets some of it as commands.  `hex' reports all matches in hexadecimal.
                   `with-hex' only reports binary matches in hexadecimal, leaving text matches alone.
-A match is considered binary when matching a zero byte or invalid UTF.
-Short options are -a, -I, -U, -W and -X.
+Files having NUL (zero) bytes are binary and files with invalid UTF encoding are binary unless option -U or --ascii or --binary is specified.
+Short options are -a, -I, -W, -X.

            --bool, -%, -%%